heyliceeee/TurtleRace/README.md

 # 🐢 Turtle Race

-Um mini‑jogo criado com **Python Turtle** onde seis tartarugas competem numa corrida aleatória.
+A mini‑game created with **Python Turtle** where six turtles compete in a random race.
-O utilizador aposta numa cor e, no final, recebe o resultado através de uma **janela popup** (Tkinter).
+The user bets on a color and, at the end, receives the result through a **popup window** (Tkinter).

 ---

-## 🎯 Objetivo
+## 🎯 Purpose
-Simular uma corrida entre tartarugas com movimento aleatório e informar o utilizador, através de uma mensagem gráfica, se ganhou ou perdeu a aposta.
+Simulate a race between turtles with random movement and inform the user—via a graphical message—whether they won or lost the bet.

 ---

-## 🧠 Funcionalidades
+## 🧠 Features
-- Interface gráfica com `turtle.Screen()`
+- Graphical interface using `turtle.Screen()`
-- Caixa de texto para o utilizador apostar numa cor
+- Text input for the user to place a color bet
-- Instanciação automática das 6 tartarugas
+- Automatic creation of the 6 turtles
-- Movimento aleatório até à linha de chegada
+- Random movement until reaching the finish line
-- Popup com o resultado usando `tkinter.messagebox`
+- Result popup using `tkinter.messagebox`
-- Encerramento da janela ao clicar
+- Window closes only when clicked

 ---

-## 📚 Conceitos praticados
+## 📚 Concepts Practiced
-- Manipulação de objetos `Turtle`
+- Manipulation of `Turtle` objects
-- Input do utilizador com `screen.textinput()`
+- User input with `screen.textinput()`
-- Uso de `tkinter.messagebox` para feedback visual
+- Use of `tkinter.messagebox` for visual feedback
-- Listas, ciclos e lógica condicional
+- Lists, loops, and conditional logic
-- Geração de números aleatórios
+- Random number generation
-- Coordenadas e posicionamento no ecrã
+- Coordinates and screen positioning
-- Estruturação de funções
+- Function structuring